 - WAJZ (96.3 MHz) Voorheesville) (Pamal Broadcasting) Co-located with WYJB

-- WROW (590 KHz) Albany (Pamal Broadcasting) STL passed through WYJB transmitter site
+- WROW (590 KHz) Albany (Pamal Broadcasting) STL passed through the WYJB transmitter site

 - WPTR (96.7 MHz) Clifton Park (Crawford Broadcasting) reasons unknown